mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 The world is a captured body that follows a highly eccentric orbit which takes it through one of the system’s two dense planetoid belts twice a year.
-Although conveniently placed as an industrial centre for the minerals mined from the rich belts, Palique can be a hazardous destination for starships.
+Although conveniently placed as an industrial center for the minerals mined from the rich belts, Palique can be a hazardous destination for starships.
 All of the world’s cities are deep underground for protection and the world is justly famous for the quality of vacc suits and vacuum–environment survival gear